Celtics vs. Bucks: Start time, where to watch, what's the latest

 @BrianTRobb

-New: The Celtics nearly pulled off an improbable comeback in Game 3 despite a dud from Jayson Tatum.
-However, an old flaw resurfaced at the worst possible time in the defeat masslive.com/celtics/2022/0… – 4:12 AM
+New: Marcus Smart did a lot of good things for the Celtics in Game 5 but some of his old habits re-emerged at the worst possible time in Boston’s collapse masslive.com/celtics/2022/0… – 3:11 AM

-MIL/BOS and GSW/MEM Game 3s.
-Join @Danny Leroux and me for a wrap of the night’s action duncdon.supportingcast.fm – 3:21 AM